 By dividing the shopfront into 3 symmetrical bays proportionately the shopfront relates much better to the upper floors.
 The stallriser, pilasters and cornice ground the shopfront and provide it with a more solid frame and structure.
-The fascia is much better proportioned and respects the rhythm of the building.
+The fascia relates is much better proportioned.